beckoningstranger/pp3-mastermind/README.md

 * Precious Ijege, my mentor, for providing feedback on my ideas and helping me create this project.

-* Code Institute's mentors, who provided help when I needed it.
+* Code Institute's tutors, who provided help when I needed it.

 * My wife for proofreading my work.